rikosintie/Discovery/docs/usage.md

 ## Failure to connect to a switch

-If a switch does not respond or if the the credentials are incorrect, a message will be printed to the console and the script will continue processing the next switch.
+If a switch does not respond, the credentials are incorrect, or the SSH version is 1, a message will be printed to the console, a log file with the hostname and a reason code is written to hte `Failure-log` folder and the script will continue processing the next switch.

-It's really disruptive to the discovery process if switches fail.
-That means you have to fix the problem and then create a new inventory file with just the failed switches, then rerun it.
+It's really disruptive to the discovery process if the script cannot connect to multiple switches.
+That means you have to fix the problem, create a new inventory file with just the failed switches, then rerun the script on the subset.
 I was doing a discovery at a customer with over 240 switches.
-They had so many configuration issues and username/password was one of them.
+They had a lot of configuration issues and username/password variations.
 I ended up with around 40 switches that I couldn't log into.

 ### Use nmap to verify switches are up

 I recommend saving the switch IP addresses in a plain text file, one per line, and then using nmap to verify that ssh is working.

+#### THe process

-For example, create a new text file named `ip.txt`.
+Create a new text file named `ip.txt`.
 If you are using vs code and the Rainbow csv extension you can simply run a query on the device-inventory file:

 `select a1`